Curse of the Starving Class: Act III

 This act opens with Weston, who is now clean, and sober.
 He has done his laundry, which is all nicely folded on the table, and the lamb is back in the kitchen.
 He tells the lamb a story about an eagle who was diving very close down to the ground trying to steal the testes of the lambs he was castrating.
 In the end he was cheering for the eagle.
 Wesley, who has been listening to this story, then asks what happens next.
 Weston becomes grumpy and refuses to tell the rest of the story.
 He asks what happened to Wesley, who had clearly been beaten up.
 Wesley tells him that he ran into a brick wall.

 Weston tells Wesley that he has decided to stay and fix up the house instead of leaving, no matter who holds the deed.
 Weston says that when he woke up that morning, after sleeping on the table, that he felt like a new man and walked around their property naked to reclaim ownership.
 He then came inside and took a bath, made a big breakfast, drank some coffee, and did everyone's laundry.
-He tells Wesley to go clean up, and he'll make him a big breakfast.
+He tells Wesley to go clean up, and he wll make him a big breakfast.
 While Wesley is bathing, Weston yells in to him that he agrees to become an avocado grower for the Grower's Association.

 Ella enters and she and Weston discuss Emma's shooting up of the club.
 Weston is proud of Emma, saying that it takes guts to do something like that at her age.
 Ella begins to yell at Weston for pulling a Jekyll and Hyde act by changing overnight.
 He tells her it was the night's sleep on the table that fixed everything.
 Ella pushes all the laundry to the floor and lies on the table.
 As she is falling asleep, and Weston is talking to her about the benefits of sleeping on the hard table, Wesley walks into the kitchen, naked, and takes the lamb outside.

 Wesley re-enters, wearing his father's old clothes.
 He tells Weston that he has butchered the lamb for food.
-Weston yells at him, telling him that they didn't need the food, because the refrigerator is full for once.
+Weston yells at him, telling him that they did not need the food, because the refrigerator is full for once.
 Wesley then begins to gorge himself on all of the food in the refrigerator.
 Weston tries to calm Wesley down, and to wake Ella up, but cannot seem to do either.
 He declares to them that he is a whole new person, and Wesley, finally stopped eating, tells Weston that the men who are after him are going to kill him.
-At first, Weston can't remember who all he has loaned money to, and begins to rant about how this is his home and nobody ought to be able to take it from him because he has nowhere else to go.
+At first, Weston cannot remember who all has loaned money to him, and begins to rant about how this is his home and nobody ought to be able to take it from him because he has nowhere else to go.
 Wesley tells him to take the Packard and escape to Mexico.
 Weston leaves.